ChengyueGongR/advsoft/README.md

 ## DoC-LM + Adv + PartialShuffle

 Open the folder `doc-lm` and you can use the doc-lm, which can achieve best performance but cost a lot of time.
-Since it will take much time to fully training with DoC, we download the [pretrained-model](https://github.com/nttcslab-nlp/doc_lm) and finetune twice.
+Since it will take much time to train DoC from stratch, we download the [pretrained-model](https://github.com/nttcslab-nlp/doc_lm) and finetune the model once.

 ### DoC with AWD-LSTM on PTB